ULHPC/tutorials/deep_learning/huggingface/README.md

 Notice: 3D parallelism does not split the memory consumption inside a layers  but spread layers on GPU and CPU.
 This is why, when we have too big layer it can still crash memory.

 ## LLM with restricted access
-Some HuggingFace LLM requires extra permission.

-For example the Meta's Llama2 LLM named `meta-llama/Llama-2-7b-hf`
+Some HuggingFace LLM requires extra permission such as Meta's Llama2 LLM named `meta-llama/Llama-2-7b-hf`.
+To use them, you need to follow those steps:

 * 1 Create an account on https://huggingface.co/
-* Ask permission for a given LLM (example "llama-2-7b":  ) .
+* Ask permission for a given LLM (example "meta-llama/Llama-2-7b-hf":  ) .
 You will receive notification from 24h to 48h.
 * Generate a "read" token: https://huggingface.co/settings/tokens and copy the token.
 * Call the command: `huggingface-cli login --token <your_token_pasted>`